 - We were the first sea kayak company in Baja to develop and start using a porta-potty made specifically to fit into a double-touring kayak years before they were required by the National Park in Loreto.
 We pack everything out of the park and back to proper disposal areas in Loreto.

-- We recycle in our home office and at all our field operations, and donate used gear to various community programs in Loreto.
+- We recycle in our office and at all our field operations, and donate used gear to various community programs.

-The projects we fund via STI help to create less carbon output, thus helping to offset Sea Kayak Adventures’ own environmental footprint.
-We encourage our guests to consider offsetting their own flights to any tour destination and contributing to energy conservation at home.
+The projects we fund via STI help to create less carbon output, thus helping to offset ROW Sea Kayak Adventures’ own environmental footprint.
+We encourage our guests to consider offsetting their own flights to any tour destination and contributing to energy conservation at home."

 Our Healthy Seas program is unique in adventure travel.
-It works like this...once you've participated in one of our tours, please go to our home page and click the Healthy Seas button which will take you to a questionnaire.
-Here you can evaluate your tour with Sea Kayak Adventures and then choose from a list of our non-profit partners and we'll make a 1% donation on your behalf.
+Once you've participated in one of our tours, we will send you a link to our Healthy Seas questionnaire.
+Here you can evaluate your tour with ROW Sea Kayak Adventures and then choose from a list of our non-profit partners and we'll make a 1% donation on your behalf.
 You're not only helping us to improve our tours, you're also helping the environment!